 - No maintenance, no mechanics, never wears out.

-- Can be inconsistent when it comes to ink flow.
+- It can be inconsistent when it comes to ink flow.

 Okay, I think that has basic filling systems covered.
 Ready to move on?
 Good, so am I. There are dozens more filling systems out there, but I simply can’t cover them all.